““Leaders inspire accountability through their ability to accept responsibility before they place blame.–Courtney Lynch

 Anxiety Zone – Though this zone belongs to high-performing teams, the employees work hard but get criticized without any support from the manager or peer group.
 This zone emphasizes psychologically damaging aspects where the company has an ardent focus on only output and not the anxiety level of the employee.

-Comfort zone– This is a sheer comfort zone where managers and teams are not willing to take responsibility to improve poor performance.
+Comfort zone– This is a sheer comfort zone where managers and teams are not willing to take responsibility for improving poor performance.
 Lack of motivation and trust is prevalent in this zone.

 Apathy Zone – This is the most dangerous zone where there are instances of low psychological safety and low accountability leading to conflict between employees.
 It can lead to emotional volatility and an unsafe team culture due to a lack of trust and team cohesion.

-2 Crystal-clear Clarity Regarding Who Is Accountable For What
+Crystal-clear Clarity Regarding Who Is Accountable For What to Encourage Accountability

 Blanchard & the co-authors illustrate a typical situation in the book.
 Suppose, a team member has approached you with a problem, and you promise to resolve it.